ustymchyk/kottans-frontend/README.md

 ## Git Basics

 It was interesting to work with HEAD and Rebase.
 In practice, I haven't worked with it before.
-Also, some hacks like 'git push origin :some-branch' for deleting a remote branch were new for me.
 In practice, I used to use 'vscode' git manager, but now I`m using the command line for all GIT operations to improve my skills.

 ## Linux CLI and HTTP